voxpupuli/puppet-bareos/REFERENCE.md

 Default value: `"${bareos::config_dir}/bconsole.d"`

 ### <a name="bareos--director"></a>`bareos::director`

+Manages the bareos director service, packages and configuration directory.
+Parameters should be configured in the bareos class.

 This class will be automatically included when a resource is defined.
 It is not intended to be used directly by external resources like node definitions or other modules.